reimagined/resolve/docs/api-reference.md

 ## Event store adapter

-An eventstore adapter is an object that must contain the following functions:
+An event store adapter defines how the reSolve framework stores events in the underlying event store.
+An event store adapter object must expose the following functions:

 #### init
 Init a database